SkirOwen/pycylinder_flow/README.md

 ## Translation issue
-This translation is not compatible with the MATLAB output.
+This translation is does not compatible with the MATLAB output.
-You cannot directly feed the output of the python code directly into MATLAB code that would expect the MATLAB output.
+From the rapid testing I did, you cannot directly feed the output of the python code directly into MATLAB code that would expect the MATLAB output.
 The file format is the same.
 One place, I noticed it was not compatible, was for the mask used to block-out obstacle.
-In MATLAB it is a 1D array that is _magically_ understood by MATLAB as indices (even if it multidimensional), however, in the python equivalent, it is a tuple of the coordinates (x, y).
+In MATLAB, it is a 1D array that is _magically_ understood by MATLAB as indices (even if it multidimensional), however, in the python equivalent, it is a tuple of the coordinates (x, y).
 If someone wants to use the python output as a MATLAB input (for whatever reason), they may need to be aware of this as it might cause issues in MATLAB later.